haiping1010/antibody_screening/README.md

-The DeepGCN_Anti code is in https://github.com/haiping1010/DeepGCN_Anti;
+The DeepGCN_Anti code can also be found in https://github.com/haiping1010/DeepGCN_Anti;